-The remote Prince Regent River in the East Kimberley is a pristine waterway that cuts through sandstone cliffs and gorges.
+The remote Prince Regent River in the Kimberley is a pristine waterway that cuts through sandstone cliffs and gorges.

 The river offers spectacular scenery – in some places it runs entirely straight through the Pitta Gorge between near vertical cliffs.
 It’s a popular place for Kimberley cruising safaris which journey along the river to see some of its stunning attractions including the terraced rock formations of Kings Cascade waterfall.